-Your bio is one of the most important areas of your profile, as it allows you to introduce yourself to prospective students and let them know why you are the best tutors for them.
-It should, therefore, be written in a professional but friendly manner. 👋
+The biggest and arguably one of the most important parts of your public profile is your bio as this is where you introduce yourself to prospective students and inform them of why you are the best tutor for them.

-- A sentence to introduce yourself to students
+- A brief sentence or two to introduce yourself to prospective students